 What are Quesadillas?

 Quesadillas are a solid staple of Mexican food.
-They are tortillas that are filled with cheese (and sometimes meats, seasoning, and veg), folded and then cooked on a griddle until the tortilla is golden on both sides and the cheese melted inside.
+They are tortillas that are filled with cheese (and sometimes meats, seasoning, and veg), folded and then cooked on a griddle until the tortilla is golden on both sides and the cheese is melted inside.
 Traditionally, you’ll find most quesadillas are made using corn tortillas, but in the UK you’ll mostly find them being made with wheat-based tortillas.

 Now, for all you clever sods out there, you may have realised that quesadilla has cheese in the name – queso is Spanish for cheese.